 - Person can't be woken up.

 - Breathing is slow or has stopped.

 - Snoring or gurgling sounds.

 - Fingernails and lips turn blue or purple.

 - Pupils are tiny or eyes are rolled back.

 - Body is limp.

 - Person may be having a seizure.

-It is possible an individual treated with naloxone may have a re-emergence of the opioid overdose once the naloxone 'wears off', since the duration of action of most opioids exceeds that of naloxone.
+It is essential to give naloxone (if available) and call 9-1-1 immediately if you suspect that you or someone else is experiencing an overdose.
+While opioids like fentanyl are often involved in overdoses, street drugs may contain other substances, including potent tranquilizers for which the overdose reversal drug naloxone is not effective.
+It is also possible that an individual treated with naloxone may have a re-emergence of the opioid overdose once the naloxone 'wears off', since the duration of action of most opioids exceeds that of naloxone.
 All overdoses are a medical emergency and calling 9-1-1 is an important step in saving someone's life.